 7. Aipper 25-Pack Puppy Chew & Squeak Toys

-- Includes training and care accessories like poop bags and dispenser
+- Includes poop bags and dispenser for added convenience on walks

-Compared to buying toys individually, this pack delivers more variety and value.
-However, none of the toys are designed for aggressive chewers, so supervision is recommended.
+Compared to single-toy options, this pack prioritizes variety and value, giving puppies multiple choices to stay engaged.
+The main tradeoff is that none of the toys are designed for aggressive chewers, so supervision and timely replacement are necessary.

 - Bright, engaging designs